📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 roads, roads, roads

 I 📝🔗dropped you off in Damascus, Syria.
 You watched the sun set over that dizzying arrangement of millennia-old rooftops, and watched me tear up over it.
 You marvelled in the resilience of Palestinian Abu Saeed who set up a souvenir shop in the mostly-destroyed-but-now-being-rebuilt quarter of Yarmouk.
-While reading the last piece, you listened to the sweet voice of the late Fairouz.
+While reading the last piece, you listened to the sweet voice of Fairouz.
 And at the very end of the Damascus piece, I asked you a question: (how) can we ethically travel in places with complicated regimes, such as Syria?
 Do you remember?

 I’d like to highlight one particularly thoughtful response I got: (highlights are mine)

-As a German citizen who was born in Pakistan (I'm ethnically Pakistani) and resident in the United States...I grapple with this question a lot!
+“As a German citizen who was born in Pakistan (I'm ethnically Pakistani) and resident in the United States...I grapple with this question a lot!
 The short answer is "I don't know"...but until I do, I don't refrain from traveling extensively, but I'll be very careful about how to portray a place I visit (I feel you do this part very well; part of the reason I love keeping up with your travels!).
 The role of a traveler in my view is to be a listener and observer first -- I try to be careful about how I spend my money while traveling to ensure that my travel dollars don't perpetuate greater state-sanctioned harm, but barring that, we can't understand the full depth of the human experience, of human joy, of human resistance without engaging with places in all their imperfections and so I continue to travel.

 Maybe the answer to your specific conundrum is being thoughtful about how one portrays the places they visit?
 You're correct in noting that public traveler personas invariably turn into propagandists -- maybe the right way about this is to

-witness and reflect while in an ethically murky place, leaving the posting with a balance of kindness and painfully honest moral fortitude for when you're out of the place?
+witness and reflect while in an ethically murky place, leaving the posting with a balance of kindness and painfully honest moral fortitude for when you're out of the place?”

 the need to frenzy

-click to make larger
+the two ways to enter Syria - click to make larger

 • My friends Pietro & Ole land in Tbilisi, Georgia, on July 2nd.